crscardellino/thirdlove-interview/README.md

 Section 1
 ---------

-Please refer to file EXAM.md in order to check the answers to the exam's questions.
+Please refer to file EXAM.txt in order to check the answers to the exam's questions.